 Chlamydia What Is It?

-Chlamydia - A sexually transmitted disease or infection cause by the bacteria Chlamydia trachomatis, which can be potentially serious for both men and women if left untreated.
+Chlamydia - A sexually transmitted disease or infection caused by the bacteria Chlamydia trachomatis, which can be potentially serious for both men and women if left untreated.

 How Does One Get Chlamydia?